ant4j/community-app/README.md

 # :loudspeaker: CommunityApp
 A web app for sharing and propose to sing or read together textual data in a meeting between a group of people.

-<b>The main feature is to acquire textual data from a photo that contains text for creating pocket collections of lyrics and readings.</b>
+<p>The main feature is to acquire textual data from a photo that contains text for creating pocket collections of lyrics and readings.</p>

 --<br>
 Antonio Forgianni